 As WANO is an organisation focused on nuclear power plant operators, the engagement with other types of organisations, needs to be carefully considered to avoid impact on the core services to the members.
 However, under certain circumstances an arrangement may be reached for exchange of specific products or services.
 Such an arrangement is to be documented in a signed agreement, and must meet the following criteria:

 The contribution to nuclear safety and reliability made by organisations that support nuclear plant operators is widely recognised.
-Some Members make use of these support organisations to provide scientific, technical or engineering services.
+Some Members make use of these support organisations to provide organisational, scientific, technical or engineering services.
 Access to WANO information and some WANO programmes can be of value in providing this support.
-An agreement may be established by WANO with such an organisation, but this should be based on an identifiable benefit to at least one existing Member.
-For example the applicant might support an existing Member to participate more fully in WANO, say, by reviewing WANO event reports for applicability.
+An agreement may be established by WANO with such an organisation, but this should be based on an identifiable benefit to at least one existing member.
+(For example the applicant might support an existing member to participate more fully in WANO, say, by reviewing WANO event reports for applicability, or may provide consulting or other services in direct support of the member.).

-Permitting access to WANO information requires that the support organisation completes a confidentiality undertaking and should be based on the principles contained in the Confidentiality Undertaking signed by all other Members.
-It is a Member’s responsibility to ensure that WANO confidentiality is maintained when information is exchanged with another organisation.
-(Attachment 3 is the Confidentiality Undertaking for ‘Other Organisations’).
+Permitting access to WANO information requires that the support organisation completes a confidentiality undertaking and is based on the principles contained in the Confidentiality Undertaking signed by all other members (Attachment 3 is the Confidentiality Undertaking for Other Organisations).

-These organisations can participate in a limited range of WANO activities (e.g., receive event reports and performance indicator information) and, when acting as a representative of the WANO Member, attend selected workshops and meetings.
+These organisations can participate in a limited range of WANO activities (e.g., receive event reports and performance indicator information) and, when acting as in support of the WANO member, attend selected workshops and meetings.

 The regional centre that enters into the agreement should decide the method and level of any fees paid by these support organisations.
-In no case will the fee paid constitute the purchase of WANO information, as this will remain the property of WANO.
+In no case will the fee imply acquisition of WANO information, as all WANO information will remain the property of WANO.

 The WANO mission to maximise nuclear power plant safety and reliability encompasses activities such as design, manufacturing, erection, and commissioning as well as operation, maintenance and training.
 As such, it is accepted that major reactor system vendor organisations, including architect/engineers and constructors, who meet the following criteria, in addition to the requirements above, may receive selected operating experience information.
 These criteria are intended to clarify eligibility: